How to Create an SEO-Friendly Website for Your Business

 Do you have a website that needs more traffic?
 Have you heard that SEO can drive lots of free traffic for you?
 Are you unsure where to start with SEO or how to use it to drive traffic?
 If so, you’re in luck because that’s exactly what I want to discuss today.
-Creating an SEO-friendly website is pretty easy if you know what to do.
-And having an SEO-friendly website can help you drive a lot more traffic than one that’s not optimized the right way.
+Making a website SEO-friendly is pretty easy if you know what to do.
+An SEO-friendly website can help you drive a lot more traffic than one that’s not optimized correctly.

 What’s an SEO-friendly website anyway?

-SEO means search engine optimization.
-SEO-friendly means it’s designed with search engines in mind and is easy for them to browse and understand.
+SEO stands for search engine optimization.
+SEO-friendly means a website is designed with search engines in mind and is easy for them to browse and understand.
 This is important because when your website is search-engine friendly, you can get more traffic from Google and other search engines.

 You can do a few things to help the search engines better understand the content on your website.
 The better they understand your content, the more likely they are to start to trust it and show it to new people, which should give you a better chance to get more traffic to your site.